-Chair of the Board (Director and Officer)
+Chair of the Board

-Diane Blake, Founder and Lead Sponsor of Myseum of Toronto, has been a proud Torontonian since 1986.
+Diane Blake, founder and lead sponsor of Myseum of Toronto, has been a proud Torontonian since 1986.
 Prior to becoming an archivist, she worked in information technology, and studied at University College in London and the University of Toronto.
 Diane’s interests include volunteering at a local school, supporting the apprentices at the National Ballet and serving on the Board at the Walrus foundation.

 Maureen Marshall, Founding Director of the Myseum of Toronto, currently works as an independent consultant to the cultural sector, including museums, galleries and historic attractions.
 Maureen has had an extensive career as an entrepreneur and marketer, including roles at American Express and Citibank, as well as founding an online environmental products and services company.
 She also held a number of leadership positions in not-for-profit and community organizations, including the Juvenile Diabetes Research Foundation and the Family Services Association of Toronto.
 Maureen holds a Master of Museum Studies from the University of Toronto and an MBA from York University.

 Ruth is an architect-artist, co-founder of Sumo Project.
 In addition to her Master in Architecture degree, Ruth is an MFA graduate from Pratt Institute in ‘New Forms’ concentration (non-traditional forms of art) and was distinguished with the MFA’s Outstanding Achievement Award.
 She commutes between Toronto and New York and continues to be active in both the architectural and artistic realms, working in erasing the line between the two.
 Her work deals with space and the boundaries related to human sensibility and psyche.
 She has been a guest critic at the University of Toronto and Pratt Institute’s Faculty of Architecture.